CornParade/terraform_rds_project/README.md

 5) In a more thorough solution I would consider implementing a key vault or similar to store the key pairs more securely.

+6) Most values provided for allocated storage / etc. can be easily modified in the .tf files if required for scale.
+Values used in the solution are examples.

 Research undertaken included the following sources:
 - https://docs.aws.amazon.com/
 - https://developer.hashicorp.com/